 Many people who live with issues related to anger are the only way they have learned to deal with their anxiety and frustration.
 Unfortunately, by the time the realization comes around that it's a problem, it might be too late.
 Once a habit is ingrained within the way you handle your problems, it can be hard to break.
 Therefore, the guidance of a professional is a great option.

 A professional will have thousands of hours of training working with people with similar issues.
 They will have an advanced understanding of the issue and experience fixing it.
 Eliminating frequent angry outbursts is a job that many professionals are equipped to handle.
 Using a professional therapist ensures your battle against rage has a guide and confidant.
 You will feel supported and confident that you can handle your issues healthily and comfortably.

 For many people who struggle with anger, violence comes hand in hand.
 Any time you meet a problem, your first instinct may be to resort to violence.

 Violence isn't the best way to solve problems.
 Unfortunately, if you are struggling with anger issues, the logical part of your brain is overrun by the evolutionary need to protect.
-Anger drives us to act irrationally and to resort to problem-solving techniques that are not productive.
+As a result, anger drives us to act irrationally and resort to problem-solving techniques that are not productive.

 A therapist can identify your unhealthy habits and help you to overcome them.
 You can learn how to recognize your problems and incorporate new problem-solving techniques.
-Your therapist can work with you on keeping better communication skills to solve your issues.
-Additionally, he or she can show you ways to calm yourself internally when you are faced with an issue.
+For example, your therapist can work with you on keeping better communication skills to solve your issues.
+Additionally, he or she can show you ways to calm yourself internally when faced with an issue.
 This eliminates the need to resort to violence.